Tesla is bringing the ‘Fallout Shelter’ game to its cars – TechCrunch

 Earlier this year, Tesla announced that it was adding “2048” and “Atari’s Super Breakout” to the list of games that drivers and passengers can play on the company’s dashboard display.

 The company added Atari games to its slate of apps and services last August via a software update.
-At the time, the initial slate of games included “Missile Command”, “Asteroids”, “Lunar Lander” and “Centipede”.
+At the time, the initial slate of games included “Missile Command,” “Asteroids,” “Lunar Lander” and “Centipede.”